smian0/mcp-agile-flow/src/mcp_agile_flow/ide_rules/ide_rules.md

 - When implementing cross-IDE document standards

 ### Requirements
-- Use the shared ai-templates directory for all document templates
+- Use the shared .ai-templates directory for all document templates
 - Output all generated documents to the ai-docs directory
 - Maintain consistent structure across all IDEs
 - Use identical document generation process regardless of IDE
 - Follow the standard template formats and document hierarchy

 ### Document Flow
-1. **Templates Source**: All document templates are stored in the IDE-agnostic `ai-templates` directory
+1. **Templates Source**: All document templates are stored in the IDE-agnostic `.ai-templates` directory
 2. **Output Location**: All AI-produced documents are stored in the `ai-docs` directory
 3. **Cross-IDE Consistency**: The exact same document generation process is used across all IDEs
 4. **Available Templates**: